Halong bay, Vietnam

 Vietnam loves Bollywood

 Next morning, we went to the bay and purchased tickets (170,000 VND) for the Halong Bay ferry boat ride.
 Our hosts had one of their attendant girls accompany us.
 She mentioned how much she enjoyed watching Bollywood movies and Hindi TV serials which are now popular in Vietnam.
 It came as a total surprise to me as she discussed, ‘The movie of a teacher and special boy’ (Tare Zameen Pe).
-‘The movie of three friends in college’ (3 idiots).
+‘The movie of three friends in college’ (3 Idiots).
 ‘The long story of an Indian bride who married young’ (Balika Vadhu).
-Bollywood heartthrob Aamir Khan seemed a popular actor there!
+Bollywood heartthrob Aamir Khan seemed a popular actor in Vietnam!

-Islets in various shapes
+Islets in Various Shapes

 As we set out on the bay, we noticed islands emerging through still waters in varied shapes, sizes and dimensions.
-Christened with names of objects they resembled, like Ga Choi Islet (fighting cocks), Choda Islet (dog) and so on.
+Christened with names of objects they resembled, like Ga Choi Islet (Fighting Cocks), Choda Islet (Dog) and so on.
 The Dinh Huong Islet, in the shape of incense burner, is an iconic image printed on 200,000 VND note.

 After alighting from the ferry, we walked into the Thein Cung Cave.
 It has an abundance of stalactites and stalagmites in various forms and shapes.
 Travel guides were pointing to multiple structures and interpreting them as different objects and animals, weaving stories and folk tales around them.
 After exiting from the cave, we headed back to our ferry and continued sailing as we came across several more islands.

-After the ferry ride, as we walked down the bay, we saw a Water Puppets Show.
+After the ferry ride, as we walked down the bay, we saw a Water Puppet Show.
 Skilled puppeteers manoeuvred these hand-crafted wooden puppets in a shallow pool of water from behind a screen.
 Stories and folktales were performed, accompanied by traditional Vietnamese music.

-Water Puppets Show, Halong Bay @Rafiq Somani
+Water Puppet Show, Halong Bay @Rafiq Somani

 Exploring Hanoi

 After bidding adieu to Halong bay we headed back to Hanoi.
 The next day being our last day in Hanoi we decided to pick some souvenirs.
-We visited the Hoan Keim Lake (Turtle lake) which is a central feature of Hanoi.
+We visited the Hoan Keim Lake (Turtle Lake) which is a central feature of Hanoi.
 Ngoc Son Temple is on a small island in the centre of the lake.
 A scarlet painted wooden bridge called Rising Sun Bridge connects you to this island.
 It was overcrowded with tourists wanting to click photographs.

 Vietnam, although not as frequented by the Indian tourists as compared to other South East Asian destinations, is a treasure trove waiting to be explored.
 Several international flights from major cities in India can take you to Hanoi.
 Another option is to take a flight to Ho Chi Min City and then take a domestic flight to Hanoi.
 From Hanoi, an overnight trip to Halong Bay, which is 165 km away, is worth it.
 Depending on your budget and comfort, you can do a net search for accommodation.